cyberai4k12/curriculum/content/_index.md

 +++
 title = "AI & Cybersecurity for Teens"
 [extra]
-lead = "Curricular activity sequence integrating AI and Cybersecurity for High School"
+lead = "A curricular activity sequence integrating AI and Cybersecurity for High School"

 [[extra.activity]]
 title = "Activity 4: Intro to Natural Language Processing and Sentiment Analysis"